-The test facility is designed to be flexible for a choice of the DSF operational modes, natural or mechanical flow conditions, different types of shading devices etc. Moreover, the superior control of the thermal conditions in the room adjacent to the DSF and the opening control allow to investigate the DSF both as a part of a complete ventilation system and as a separate element of building construction.

-The accuracy of these measurements is justified by the quality of the facility construction: 'the Cube' is very well insulated and tight.
+'The Cube' is an outdoor test facility located at the main campus of Aalborg University.
+The test facility is designed to be flexible for different choice of DSF operational modes, natural or mechanical flow conditions, different types of shading devices etc. Moreover, the superior control of the thermal conditions in the room adjacent to the DSF and the opening control allow to investigate the DSF both as a part of a complete ventilation system and as a separate element of building construction.
+The accuracy of these measurements is justified by the quality of the facility construction: 'the Cube' is very well insulated and airtight.